Stamplay/docs/source/includes/object.md

 ~~~

 <div class="lang-content shell">
-  To retrieve all records where the field value specified is greater than or equal to a value, use the `$gte` mongo operator.
+  To retrieve all records where an integer specified is **greater than or equal** to another, or where a date is **on or after** another date, use the `$gte` mongo operator.
 </div>

 <div class="lang-content javascript nodejs">
-  To retrieve all records where the field value specified is greater than or equal to a value, use the `greaterThanOrEqual` SDK method.
+  To retrieve all records where an integer specified is **greater than or equal to** another, or where a date is **on or after** another date, use the `greaterThanOrEqual` SDK method.
 </div>